4. Home Gym Equipment

 A simple two workout rotation gives beginners enough variety without making the program hard to follow.
 Keep the main lifts controlled, use accessories to build balance, and leave a little room in reserve while you learn the machine.

 • Workout A: Smith squats, flat bench press, bent over rows, overhead press, cable triceps pushdowns, and cable crunches.
+Learn the movement with a dedicated Smith machine squat guide.

 • Workout B: Reverse lunges or split squats, incline bench press, Romanian deadlifts, lat pulldowns, cable biceps curls, and core work.
+For step by step form, check the Smith machine lunge guide.

 • Starter progression: Aim for steady technique across 3 sets of 8 to 10 reps before adding small load increases.